kylejablon/kylejablon.github.io/README.md

 ### The stack I'm used to working in.

-I've been using Python, Pandas, and Spark since about 2016, and their associated toolkits.
+I've been using Python, Pandas, and Spark since 2016, and their associated toolkits.

 Other stuff I use a lot: sklearn, xgBoost, SHAP, Jenkins, Azkaban